Scott A. Mogull, Ph.D.

 Ph.D.
 Technical Communication & Rhetoric (Texas Tech University)

 M.S.
-Human Centered Design and Engineering (The University of Washington)
+Human Centered Design & Engineering (The University of Washington)

 M.A.
 Microbiology (The University of Texas at Austin)